cybrilla/rta-docs/docs/additional-apis/kyc-forms.md

 4. At this point, you will also see a redirection URL present in the `proof_details.fetch_url` attribute.
 Use this URL to redirect your investor into the Digilocker page and the investor has to complete the journey to fetch Aadhaar details.
 Once Aadhaar details are fetched, the same will be used as both Identity and Address proofs.
     4.1.
 In case the proof details fetch fails due to some reason, you can retry the same using `Retry proof details fetch API`
     4.2.
 Note that you can use this Retry proof details fetch API only if `proof_details.status = failed`
 5. You also need to collect a photocopy of the investor's wet signature to complete the workflow.
-Once you have the same, you need to use the `Add Signature to KYC Form API` to upload the signature file to Cybrilla.
+Once you have the same, you need to use the `Upload Signature to KYC Form API` to upload the signature file to Cybrilla.
 6. Once you have provided all the details to Cybrilla, `requirements.fields_needed` in the `kyc_form` object will be `null`.
 At this point, `kyc_form` will move into `awaiting_esign` state.
 7. Refer to `esign_details.esign_url` attribute to get the esign redirection link where the investor should complete the esign journey.
 Once this is completed successfully, `kyc_form` will move into `awaiting_submission` state.
     7.1. `kyc_form` can move into `awaiting_submission` state IFF `esign_details.status = successful`